Waitlist closedConsider me

 • Choose an F1 Cavapoo if you want a classic mix and don't have allergies.
 They're a great choice for families who want a bit of variety in appearance and personality.

-• Choose an F1b Cavapoo if allergy-friendliness and a low-shedding coat are top priorities.
-They’re perfect for families who want a loving, playful dog with a predictable, curly coat.
+• Choose an F1b mini Cavapoo if allergy-friendliness and a low-shedding coat are top priorities.
+They're perfect for families who want a loving, playful dog with a predictable, curly coat in a compact size.

 Final Thoughts

 No matter which generation you choose, Cavapoos are known for their affectionate nature, intelligence, and adaptability.
-F1b and multigenerational Cavapoos, in particular, offer extra benefits for those seeking a hypoallergenic, low-shedding companion with a loving temperament.
-Understanding these differences can help you find a puppy that fits your lifestyle and preferences—and maybe even your favorite spot on the couch.
+F1b and multigen mini Cavapoos, in particular, offer extra benefits for those seeking a hypoallergenic, low-shedding companion with a loving temperament.
+Understanding these differences can help you find a puppy that fits your lifestyle and preferences - and maybe even your favorite spot on the couch.

 Have questions about this topic?